polaris-slo-cloud/polaris-slo-framework/README.md

 # Polaris SLO Cloud

-The Polaris SLO Cloud project aims to provide Service Level Objectives (SLOs) for next generation Cloud computing
+The Polaris SLO Cloud project (previously called SLOC) aims to provide Service Level Objectives (SLOs) for next generation Cloud computing.

 Service Level Agreements (SLAs) are very common in cloud computing.
 Each SLA consists of one or more Service Level Objectives, which are measurable capacity guarantees.